2027 Preakness Stakes Betting

 All wagers placed online with licensed apps and betting sites are pooled with wagers taken at the track, giving customers true track odds and supporting the horse racing industry.
 The top-rated Preakness Stakes betting sites operate legally in nearly 40 states.

-Below is a collection of Preakness Stakes promotions from BettingUSA’s most-recommended horse racing betting sites and mobile apps.
+Below is a collection of Preakness Stakes promotions from BettingUSAโ€™s most-recommended horse racing betting sites and mobile apps.
+We will update this roundup as additional 2027 Preakness Stakes offers go live.

-• AMWager Preakness Stakes Promo Code: BUSA150
+• AMWager Preakness Stakes Promo Code: BUSA

-New AmWager customers can claim a 100% first match deposit bonus to receive up to $150 extra to bet on the 2026 Preakness Stakes online.
-The AmWager bonus is available year-round, but it’s one of the best Preakness Stakes promotions for bettors who don’t already have accounts because it is straightforward, free of burdensome conditions, and is easy to clear for withdrawal.
+The AmWager bonus is available year-round, but itโ€™s one of the best Preakness Stakes promotions for bettors who donโ€™t already have accounts because it is straightforward, free of burdensome conditions, and is easy to clear for withdrawal.

 New users can qualify in three simple steps:

-1. Visit AmWager.com and sign up for an account
+• Visit AmWager.com and sign up for an account

-3. Place an equal amount of wagers within 30 days of registering
+• Place an equal amount of wagers within 30 days of registering

 Bet on the Preakness Stakes with 0% track takeout on WIN bets at AmWager.
-Opt in to this promotion and receive wagering credits equal to 22% of your gross payout on winning WIN bets – credited the next day.
+Opt in to this promotion and receive wagering credits equal to 22% of your gross payout on winning WIN bets โ€“ credited the next day.

 How to claim: